Contents hide

 ---|---|

-What is the central idea of this selection? | Modern anesthesia means people no longer need to suffer from their disease rather than… |
+What is the central idea of this selection? | Advancements in anesthesia have meant that people no longer need to suffer with their pain rather than endure the terrors of surgery. |

-Place these events in anesthesia history in order from the earliest to the latest. | – Medical practitioners who performed surgeries also cut hair – Dr. Horace Wells discovered that nitrous oxide could reduce pain -Dr. William Morton discovered he could use ether to make patients -The invention of inhalers to deliver anesthetic made it possible |
+Order | Medical practitioners who performed surgeries also cut… Dr. Horace Wells discovered that nitrous oxide could reduce pain… Dr William Morton discovered he could use ether to make patient… The invention of inhalers to deliver… |

 Read these two excerpts from the selection.
-What is the author’s main purpose for | To help the reader visualize how anesthetics prevent pain signals from being sent to the brain. |
+What is the author’s main purpose for including these two passages? | to help the reader visualize how anesthetics prevent pain signals from being sent to the brain. |

 Read this excerpt from the selection.
-The authorities use the phrase “past the threshold of no return” in this excerpt to mean the point at which | Reversal of the unconscious state is not possible. |
+The author uses the phrase “past the threshold of no return” in this excerpt to mean the point at which | reversal of the unconscious state is not possible. |

 Wells performed a tooth extraction using nitrous oxide for doctors at Harvard Medical College.
 Why did Wells go home in disgrace? | The patient, who was not fully anesthetized, cried out in pain during the extraction. |

-Based on this selection, which procedure would use local rather than general anesthesia for a pain-free procedure? | Toe surgery |
+Based on this selection, which procedure would use local rather than general anesthesia for a pain-free procedure? | toe surgery |

 All Quiet on All Fronts